davicoo/item-tracker-app/README.md

 - Add items with images, names, prices, locations, and detailed descriptions
 - Track item sales status (Not Sold / Sold / Paid)
-- Simple statistics for Sold and Paid counts stored in Supabase, updated automatically when items change
+- Simple per-user statistics for Sold and Paid counts stored in Supabase, updated automatically when items change
 - Paid totals subtract a 20% shop fee from each sale
 - Bar chart showing how many items were sold in the last 30 days, 6 months, and year
 - Record when each item was added and display this date